Chinwesarah/Traveltide-Agency/README.md

 ORDER BY
     total_no_of_trips DESC;
 ```
-2. Calculate the proportion of sessions abandoned in summer months (June, July, August) and compare it to the proportion of sessions abandoned in non-summer months
+2. Calculate the proportion of sessions abandoned in summer months (June, July, August) and compare it to the proportion of sessions abandoned in non-summer months.
+- Abandoned session means browsing without booking anything.
 ```sql
 WITH SessionByMonths AS (
     SELECT